JosephRullo/Virtual-Private-Networks/README.md

 **Log in and Check your IP Address**
 <p>
 Log into the VM via Remote Desktop.
 Once Window's is done booting, go to the web browser and go to this website www.whatismyipaddress.com.
 This will show you the actual IP Address and Region that was created for the VM.
-Next try going to (google.com), and notice the native language of the region is displayed.
+Next try going to www.google.com and notice the native language of the region is displayed, in this case Japanese.
 <p>
 <p>
 <img src="https://i.imgur.com/QvpRM8Q.png" alt="Microsoft Active Directory Logo"/> <height="60%" width="60%" alt="Disk Sanitization Steps"/>